Home·criminal defence·Domestic Assault Charges: A Lawyer’s Guide to the Charges

 If You Are Charged

-If you are charged with domestic assault, you should immediately contact a lawyer familiar with domestic assault cases.
+If you are charged with domestic assault, you should immediately contact a Calgary assault lawyer familiar with domestic assault cases.
 The experienced lawyers at Bulwark Law in Calgary can help by convincing the prosecution that you pose no threat of further violence to the alleged victim so that they grant you bail or interim release.
 Your freedom will usually be conditional upon some or all of the following:

 • You may not have any contact with the alleged victim, directly or indirectly.